-Equality - consider differentials of physical, cognitive and emotional development, power and control and authority, passive and assertive tendencies
+Equality - consider differentials of physical, cognitive and emotional development, power and control and authority, passive and assertive tendencies lxxxviii.
+Knowledge of society's standards for what is being proposed lxxxix.
+Awareness of potential consequences and alternatives

 Consent - agreement including all the following: